datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter1.md

 n <- 20
 n*(n+1)/2

-# Below, write you code to calculate the sum of the first 100 integers
+# Below, write your code to calculate the sum of the first 100 integers

 ```